-Boiling and evaporation is the process of a liquid becoming a gas.
+Boiling and evaporation is the process of a liquid becoming a vapor.
 This process is highly dependent on temperature.
 The higher the temperature of the liquid, the faster is the rate of evaporation.
-The maximum temperature at which (vapor pressure of the liquid is equal to the surrounding atmospheric pressure) a liquid will evaporate is called the boiling point.
+The maximum temperature at which (vapor pressure of the liquid is equal to the surrounding atmospheric pressure) a liquid changes into a vapor is called the boiling point.

 In general boiling and evaporation is a highly confusing terms.
 Many times persons gets confused between both terms.
 Hence in this article let’s clear the difference between both of the terms.

 - It’s a bulk phenomenon.
 It takes place throughout the liquid.

 - Here the conversion of liquid to vapor takes place at the boiling point (at specific temperature and pressure).

 - Boiling occurs when vapor pressure of the liquid is equal to the surrounding atmospheric pressure.